wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Vault uses Shamir's Secret Sharing to control access to the "first secret" that we use as the root of all other secrets.
 A master key is generated automatically and broken into multiple shards.
 A configurable threshold of k shards is required to unseal a Vault with n shards in total.

-namic Credentials and Encryption as a data service, and “Policy as Code” vs “Secrets as Code.”
+namic Credentials and Encryption as a data service, and "Policy as Code" vs "Secrets as Code."

 <a target="_blank" href="https://learning.oreilly.com/videos/getting-started-with/1018947658/">
 VIDEO COURSE: Getting Started with HashiCorp Vault</a>